-How to make overnight oats - the perfect healthy breakfast to prep at the start of the week and eat all week long plus our 6 favourite flavour ideas!
+How to make overnight oats, the perfect healthy breakfast to prep at the start of the week and enjoy all week long.
+It's a breakfast that will suit everyone with options for alternative ingredients or substitutions and our 6 favourite flavour combinations that will make getting out of bed so much more appealing!

-I make them in jars that they can be eaten straight out of - less dishes, they can be put in your bag to take in the car and eating breakfast out of a jar seems to be a real novelty for Sadie, who isn't always a big breakfast eater.
+I make them in individual jars that they can be eaten straight out of - less dishes, they can be put in your bag to take in the car and eating breakfast out of a jar seems to be a real novelty for our kids!
+We also love them as an afternoon snack when the kids come home from school.
+It's easy for them to grab a jar and a spoon and dig right in!

 How do you make overnight oats?